GabeMitchell23/gfm48FastRobots/Lab4/lab4Writeup.md

 <img src="rc.PNG" class="img-responsive" alt="" width= 850>

-And the low pass filter constant is equal to (given than the period between measurments is roughly 1/300Hz)
+And the low pass filter constant is equal to (given than the period between measurements  is roughly 1/300Hz)

 <img src="alpha.PNG" class="img-responsive" alt="" width= 850>